AFFORDABLE BOUTIQUE AUDIO FROM DAYTONA FLORIDA

-The AudioScape Bus Comp has a proper SSL console style sound (G Comp version).
+The AudioScape Bus Comp has a proper SSL-style console compressor sound (G Comp version).
 The controls on the AudioScape Bus Comp basically mirror those on the original SSL rack mount hardware which is not currently manufactured.
 I tried the AudioScape on several different stereo bus groups and it never disappoints sonically.
 Advancing the Threshold control knob dials up a healthy amount of compression.
 AudioScape includes a printed card which details some suggested settings that get your mix "glued" together very quickly.

-AUDIO SCAPE Bus Comp VS SSL BUS+
+MIXDOWN: AUDIO SCAPE Bus Comp VS SSL BUS+

 In actual use I preferred the AudioScape Bus Comp to the SSL Bus+ for several important reasons.
-The AudioScape Bus Comp is easy to setup and provides a shortcut to great sound using the simple controls provided (simplicity was the reason the original was so successful).
+The AudioScape Bus Comp is easy to setup and provides a shortcut to great sound using the simple controls provided (was simplicity the reason the original was so successful).
 The Bus+ has a lot more control options but it requires careful adjustment to end up at virtually the same effect (actually I always felt like the signal was overly processed using the Bus+, no matter how much I tweaked it).
 The AudioScape is a 1U single rack space, the SSL Bus+ takes up twice the real estate at 2U.
 The AudioScape is hand made here in the USA, the SSL Bus+ is mass produced in China.
 Perhaps the biggest feature comparison is the price, the SSL Bus+ is almost $2000 more to buy than the AudioScape.

-If the small number of controls on the AudioScape Bus Comp is of any alarm to you consider how many active knobs an LA2a has, two; Input and Output level.
+If the small number of controls on the AudioScape Bus Comp is of any alarm to you consider how many active knobs an LA2a has, two; Input and Output.
 The Audio Scape has the correct mix of controls to capture the classic mix-glue effect.
 If what you're wanting is an SSL style Bus Compressor to smooth out your mixes, the AudioScape Bus Comp delivers handmade quality and the vaunted sound for a bargain price.

 |AudioScape Bus Comp|